MoAnasMajid/Benchmarking-Computer-Vision-Surveillance-Algorithms-for-Practical-Traffic-Applications/Implementation.md

 1. Installing python libraries (ultralytics, opencv) and importing their packages (YOLO, cv2).

 2. Loading the MOT dataset which includes the video file.
-From (https://motchallenge.net/),I have used MOT17 dataset, in particularly MOT17-09-SDP dataset which includes a short pedestrian street scene filmed along with the gt file.
+From (https://motchallenge.net) ,I have used MOT17 dataset, in particularly MOT17-09-SDP dataset which includes a short pedestrian street scene filmed along with the gt file.
 The video was downloaded from here and was provided to the code as an input.

-3.Running YOLOv8.py to apply object tracking and getting the annotated text file.
+3. Running YOLOv8.py to apply object tracking and getting the annotated text file.

 ### **Code-**